airyhq/airy/docs/docs/sources/facebook.md

   your Facebook application
 - A webhook integration so that the platform can ingest messages from your Facebook pages
-- A page token for each facebook page you intend to integrate
+- A page token for each Facebook page you intend to integrate

 Refer to the [Configuration Docs](/getting-started/deployment/configuration.md#components) on how to input these values.